Sand Creek massacre: Escalation of hostilities

 The beginning of the American Civil War in 1861 led to the organization of military forces in Colorado Territory.
 However, the attention of the federal government was firmly fixed on defeating the Confederates.
 As a result, there was no significant military protection of wagon trains, settlers, settlements, communication lines, and supply wagons in the region.
 By the summer of 1864, nearly every stage was being attacked, emigrants were being cut off, and settlements were being raided continually.
 The settlers abandoned their farms and ranches and began seeking refuge in the major settlements such as Denver.
 A coordinated attack was carried out on August 8, 1864, where all the existing stage lines in the region were attacked.
 Between August 11 and September 7, Governor Evans sent multiple letters to Secretary of War Edward Stanton in an attempt to furnish military aid, but Stanton was unable to pull the Second Colorado Volunteers, led by Colonel Ford, off of the eastern Civil War front.
 As a result of the repeated calls for aid, authorization was granted to call up "one-hundred-days' men" to form the Third Colorado Volunteers.

 In 1864, before the events of the Massacre of Sand Creek, there were 32 Indian attacks on record.
 These resulted in the death of 96 settlers, 21 being wounded, and eight being captured.
 Between 250 and 300 head of livestock were stolen, 12 wagon trains and stagecoaches were attacked, robbed, or destroyed, and nine ranches and settlements were raided.
+An exact number is unknown.
+It is likely higher.
+George Bent, a Dog Soldier in Black Kettle’s camp, wrote about going on wagon train raids.
+“Cheyennes made good many raids towards Denver” (Bent to Hyde 5-3-1905).

+George Bent, a half-Cheyenne, who was a Dog Soldier (Warrior) in Black Kettle’s camp at Sand Creek, wrote letters to historians about the Cheyenne way of life and his experience at Sand Creek.
+He called Sand Creek a battle.
+“I went to different lodges to shake hands with Black Kettle, Little Robe, Bear Tongue, Red Moon and lot of my friends that I was with at battle of Sand Creek that were going back with Black Kettle (George Bent to George Hyde, 1/12/1906).

+Warning of reckless violence by the U.S. volunteers

+On June 15, 1864, Major T.I.
+McKenny, Assistant Adjutant-General of the Department of Kansas warned his superior, General Samuel Ryan Curtis that a few more reckless murders of Indians by the Volunteers risked uniting the various tribes into a general war against the US Army: